supasate/connected-react-router/FAQ.md

 }
 ```

-### How to get current browser location (URL)
+### How to get the current browser location (URL)
-The current browser location can be accessed directry from the router state with `react-redux`'s `connect`.
+The current browser location can be accessed directly from the router state with `react-redux`'s `connect`.
-The location object composes of pathname, search (query string), and hash.
+The location object is comprised of pathname, search (query string), and hash.
 ```js
 import { connect } from 'react-redux'